EdisCode/PROG8051-Assign1/README.md

 ## Video Link

-Follow this [Link](https://github.com/yourusername/virtual-pet-simulator/issues) to watch the implementation submit a pull request.
+Follow this [Link](https://github.com/) to watch the implementation video.

 Enjoy playing with your virtual pet! 🎊
 And remember to take good care of your pet. 😉